TieDyeAstronomer/avspec/three rules for quality spectra.md

 [AVSpec data reduction guidelines](avspec%20data%20reduction%20guidelines.md)

-By applying these standard procedures, with care and thoughtfulness for the physical realities these operations represent, you can consistently produce spectra which are just as precise as those from professional observatories.
+By following these guidelines, with care and thoughtfulness for the physical realities these operations represent, you can consistently produce spectra which are just as precise as those from professional observatories.

 ## 2: Respect the data